yongcho822/dsp/06-statistics.md

 In Bayesian stats, everything is assigned probabilities, and things are computed mathematically/logically that way.
 Unknown quantities are treated probabilistically, prior information is factored in, and the state of the world can be constantly updated.

 In Frequentist stats, things are more set in stone and probabilitiy is more-so looked at as long-term 'frequency'.
-Probability statements can ony made about samples.
+Probability statements can only be made about samples.

 ---